sijiaguo777/retro_agent/README.md

-An ai agent aimed for retrosynthesis planning.
+An ai agent designed for retrosynthesis planning.
 Under construction.